Resolving Sophos SD-RED 20 internet connectivity problems

 Where it happens

-This usually appears in two setups:
+This usually shows up in two setups:

 • SD-RED 20 connected directly to a fibre ONT or a bridged modem.